mirkomkr/mirkomkr/README.md

 - ⚙️ **Arduino**: Developing small hardware projects with integrated programming.
 - 🌐 **SEO**: Search engine optimization, improving visibility and rankings.
-- ♿ **Accessibility WCAG**: Making websites accessible to all users by following WCAG standards.
+- ♿ **Accessibility WCAG**:  The web is for everyone!
+By following WCAG standards, we make sure no one is left out.
+I’m continuously learning about this important topic, which is often, unfortunately, underestimated.
 - 🤝 **Teamwork**: Developed through my experience as a printing technician, where I worked collaboratively to meet client needs and ensure quality results.